-- Open door and rake hot embers towards the front of the heater.
+- 1. Open door and rake hot embers towards the front of the heater.
 Add a couple of dry, split logs on top of embers, close door. - 2.
 Adjust air control to high and in just a few minutes, logs should begin burning. - 3.
-After wood has charred, reset air control to desired setting. - To achieve maximum firing rate, set control to "High" position(all the way to the left).
+After wood has charred, reset air control to desired setting. - To achieve maximum firing rate, set control to high "H".
 Do not use this setting other than for starting or preheating fresh fuel loads.